COVID-19 Student FAQs

 Is there information available about any community members being screened for COVID-19?

 To protect their privacy, CWU legally is not able to release personal information about any students or university community members who are being monitored or tested for novel coronavirus, including their location.
 Information regarding COVID cases and s

-How many students were in a typical in-person classroom?
+How many students are in a typical in-person classroom?

-The average number of students enrolled in in-person classes this fall was approximately 30-35.
+The average number of students enrolled in in-person classes this winter and spring (and fall 2020) was approximately 30-35.
 Some classes, such as science labs, may have smaller numbers.
 Six feet of physical distancing will apply inside classrooms that have been reconfigured.